gizmore/gwf3/www/challenge/codegeex/80_00_programming_frameworks/80_07_gwf3/README.md

-# CGX#: GDOv7 a.k.a. phpgdo
+# CGX#10: Install gwf3

+In this video we install the [wechall](https://www.wechall.net) website.

+Please watch CGX#4: WAMP if you need a webserver.

- - gwf3 powers WeChall, Shadowlamb
+ - [gwf3](https://github.com/gizmore/gwf3) still powers WeChall, Shadowlamb
- -